 Drinking cannabis tea could be a great way to target these symptoms related to the G.I. tract because those cannabinoids head straight for your gut.

 Not only is the act of sipping on tea therapeutic in itself, but the healing properties of cannabis-infused tea enhance the experience.

-#7) Prevent Onset of Alzheimer’s Disease
+#7) Could Prevent Onset of Alzheimer’s Disease

-Could drinking cannabis tea really prevent Alzheimer’s Disease?
+Could drinking cannabis really prevent Alzheimer’s Disease?

 A preclinical study published in the Journal of Alzheimer’s Disease revealed small doses of THC slowed the production of beta-amyloid proteins.

 Drinking cannabis tea is simply another way to supply the body with these powerful cannabinoids.